How We Live a Fun Life of Travel • Inside a Travel Bloggers Life

 Health

+Thankfully, we are both fortunate and in good health.
+We try to care for ourselves and live a healthy lifestyle by staying active and eating mostly vegan.
 However, accidents can happen anywhere in the world so we both travel with travel insurance.
-In our opinion, if you can’t afford travel insurance you shouldn’t be traveling.
+In our opinion, if you can’t afford travel insurance, you shouldn’t be traveling.
 Thankfully, we have never had to make a claim or even visit a doctor while on the road.
-Sure, we’ve gotten stomach bugs and colds a few times but nothing life-threatening or serious.
+Sure, we’ve gotten stomach bugs and colds a few times, but nothing life-threatening or serious.

 We also made sure we were up to date on all of our shots years ago.
-When we traveled to Africa we picked up malaria prevention and other types of medicine in South Africa for a fraction of what we would pay in the US.
+When we traveled to Africa, we picked up malaria prevention and other types of medicine in South Africa for a fraction of what we would pay in the US.
 Cameron was even able to pick up his yellow fever jab for cheap at a nice private clinic in Johannesburg.

 Navigation